cujojs/most/README.md

 ## Get it

 ### Requirements

 Most requires ES6 `Promise`.
-You can use your favorite polyfill, such as [creed](https://github.com/briancavalier/creed), [when](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md), [bluebird](http://bluebirdjs.com/docs/getting-started.html), [es6-promise](https://github.com/jakearchibald/es6-promise), etc.
+You can use your favorite polyfill, such as [creed](https://github.com/briancavalier/creed), [when](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md), [bluebird](http://bluebirdjs.com/docs/getting-started.html), [es6-promise](https://github.com/jakearchibald/es6-promise), etc.  Using a polyfill can be especially beneficial on platforms that don't yet have good unhandled rejection reporting capabilities.

 ### Install